 - Recording Services is available to livestream and record student recitals upon request.
 Fees apply for recording and livestreaming.
 Note: Livestreaming is not available at Mellon Institute Auditorium.

-- All individuals participating in the recital must follow safety protocols per university guidelines.
+- All individuals participating in the recital must follow current safety protocols per university guidelines.

 - The Marketing & Communications Office will arrange for three front-of-house crew members to work each recital.
 All recitals MUST have trained Recital Crew members for safety and liability reasons.

 - Moving of the Kresge Theater pianos may only be done by the assigned front-of-house crew members.
 The piano will be moved onstage and returned backstage by crew members.